Our League in Action!

 News From Our Action Chair Gloria Chun Hoo

-The committee's look at the implications of a Strong Mayor system for the City of San Jose will be formalized as a full League local study.
+The committee's look at the implications of a Strong Mayor system for the City of San Jose may be formalized as a full League local study.
 By moving this to a League study process, more in-depth research, review of data and analysis, interviews and discussion, will take place.
 Based on the study results, and review of the findings with League members, we will arrive at a League position that can be used to take action.

 Two long-time League members Trixie Johnson, a former League president and former San Jose City Councilmember, and Virginia Holtz, also a former League president and director of the Santa Clara Open Space Authority, will develop the "scope" for the study, now to be named "Local Government Structures."
 The scope and process for the study will be discussed at the next meeting in November.